-This is a separate website which uses a completely different set of code and URL structure than your desktop version.
-These sites are easily spotted by their ‘m.’ prefix (eg. m.yourwebsite.com).
+This is a separate website that uses a completely different set of code and URL structure than your desktop version.
+These sites are easily spotted by their 'm.' prefix (eg. m.yourwebsite.com).

 This option has some major drawbacks.
 You have to be very careful to ensure that the correct pages are displayed on the desktop and mobile versions of your site, which means extensive redirecting and extended page load times.
 This is not only an issue for your visitor experience but also makes it more difficult for Google to crawl and index your site.

-Take-away: Different URL, different HTML, different content, inconsistency, poor user experience, higher maintenance costs.
+Take-away: Different URLs, different HTML, different content, inconsistency, poor user experience, higher maintenance costs.

 The Bottom Line

-Take-away: while optimising your website for mobile friendliness is important, creating outstanding quality content, that aligns with searches needs is paramount.
+Take-away: while optimising your website for mobile-friendliness is important, creating outstanding quality content, that aligns with search needs is paramount.
 But to rank highly in the mobile search results you need both.